Proto:Daikatana (Windows)/Milestone 2/Characters

 He can be found in the start area and the church in Milestone 2’s E3M1.
 When he spots the player, he’ll begin pursuing the player.
 Once he reaches a certain distance, he’ll just stare at the player.
 Getting close to him will make him start moving his arms and chanting.
 If he is killed, he’ll assume a pose with his arms up, as if he’s saying not to hurt him.

 A sound named “deathmonk” can be found in \data\sound\ambiance folder.
 While the sound is just generic chant, it hints that the Priest was supposed to die at one point.

-A model for Sly Boots, the main character in Anachronox, can be found in the Pre-Alpha's files.
+A model for Sly Boots, the main character in Anachronox, can be found in the prototype's files.
 Anachronox was produced at the same place Daikatana was, Ion Storm Dallas, so the appearance of early Anachronox art in a Daikatana prototype is understandable.
 What's interesting is that this model is likely the earliest prototype model from Anachronox seen, as official media for the game did not appear until 1998, a year after this prototype and the model were last modified.